Google's Nest launches network technology for connected home

-SAN FRANCISCO (Reuters) - Google Inc’s Nest Labs on Tuesday unveiled an industry group to encourage makers of “smart” home gadgets like locks and lightbulbs to use Thread, a new standard for devices to communicate on a network.
+SAN FRANCISCO, July 15 (Reuters) - Google Inc’s Nest Labs on Tuesday unveiled an industry group to encourage makers of smart home gadgets like locks and light bulbs to use Thread, a new standard for devices to communicate on a network.

-The attempt by Nest, a smart thermostat maker that Google bought in January for $3.2 billion, to lead the way on how household devices will speak to each other in the future underscores the importance placed by Google on cars, homes and other areas.
+The attempt by Nest, a smart thermostat maker that Google bought in January for $3.2 billion, to lead the way on how future household devices to speak to each other, underscores the importance Google puts on areas like cars and the home.

 It follows similar initiatives by Qualcomm Inc, Intel Corp and other technology companies.

-The new Thread Group includes Samsung Electronics Co and chip companies ARM Holdings Plc, Freescale Semiconductor Ltd and Silicon Labs.
+The new Thread Group includes Samsung Electronics and chip companies ARM Holdings, Freescale Semiconductor and Silicon Labs.
 Big Ass Fans and lock maker Yale are also members of the group, which will certify Thread-compatible products.

-Thread is a networking protocol with security and low-power features that make it better for connecting household devices than other technologies such as Wifi, NFC, Bluetooth or ZigBee, said Chris Boross, a Nest product manager who heads the new group.
-Nest’s products already use a version of Thread.
+Thread is a networking protocol with security and low-power features that make it more suitable for connecting household device than others, such as Wifi, NFC, Bluetooth or ZigBee, said Chris Boross, a Nest product manager who heads the new group.
+Nest’s products already use a version of Thread, he said.

-Those ZigBee devices could be updated with software from their manufacturers to work with Thread after a product certification program starts next year, Boross said.
+Those Zigbee devices could potentially be updated with software from their manufacturers to work with Thread after a product certification program starts next year, Boross said.

 “Around that time I imagine that Thread-compliant products will start hitting the market, but people can start building Thread today,” he said.

-Its Thread Group goes even further, adding to a growing field of industry consortia trying to standardize how connected gadgets from different manufacturers interact.
+Its Thread Group goes even further and adds to a growing field of companies and industry consortia trying standardize how household connected devices from different manufacturers interact.

 Last week, Thread Group member Samsung Electronics also joined Intel and Dell Inc to form a new consortium.